 Before you lock a partnership down and fully jump into email ads, it’s essential to learn a few best practices to nail the design and copy.

-Focus on the copy and design.
+1. Focus on the Copy and Design

 When it comes to designing an email ad or setting standards for affiliates, many people make the mistake of applying web ad design standards.
 However, email subscribers don’t typically focus on imagery as much as they do the text.

-Stay relevant with the message.
+2. Stay Relevant with the Messaging

-If you’re thinking about the next big advertising platform, you don’t have to look far.
+If you’re thinking about your next big advertising platform, you don’t have to look far.
 While email isn’t the hottest new trend in the marketing landscape, it’s the only platform that’s consistently performed well with all audiences and industry segments.
 With email, you can develop highly personalized messaging that’s delivered to the right subscribers at the right time.